nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Links:

-* Cut off dates for reg and path links will be sent to you via e-mail.
-The backlog of pathology results will be sent electronically once you are live
+* Cut off dates for Registration and Pathology links will be sent to you via e-mail.
+The backlog of pathology results will be sent electronically once you are live on the new system

 ### Referrals: